-Playwright Susan Battye has previously been the Programme Manager for the Bachelor of Maori Performing Arts, at Te Wananga O Aotearoa and head of Drama at Epsom Girls Grammar School.
-She studied in Newcastle upon Tyne in 1978 for a Diploma in Drama and Education with Dorothy Heathcote and gained M.A. in Education Studies from Loughborough University of Technology in 1993.
-Most of her plays have been written for use in schools and Susan’s publishing history is a credit to both their calibre and her knowledge of what teachers want.
+Playwright Susan Battye has previously been the Programme Manager for the Bachelor of Māori Performing Arts, at Te Wananga O Aotearoa and head of Drama at Epsom Girls Grammar School.
+She studied in Newcastle upon Tyne in 1978 for a Diploma in Drama and Education with Dorothy Heathcote, and gained a M.A. in Education Studies from Loughborough University of Technology in 1993.
+Most of her plays have been written for use in schools, and Susan’s publishing history is a credit to both their calibre and her knowledge of what teachers want.
 In 2001 she co-wrote Ponsonby Road with Tim Bray and in 2020 she wrote Orcland, both for adult audiences.

-Susan is a writer who is in this way inspired to write with particular people and communities in mind.
-For example, her play In the Closet is set in India and New Zealand and it has dialogue in English, Hindi and Maori, reflecting the ethnic mix of the class it was originally written for.
+Susan is a writer who is inspired to write with particular people and communities in mind.
+For example, her play In the Closet is set in India and New Zealand and it has dialogue in English, Hindi and Māori, reflecting the ethnic mix of the class it was originally written for.

-"Once students feel the power of theatre to transform their view of the world, to create metaphors for their lives, they never look back", says Battye.
+"Once students feel the power of theatre to transform their view of the world, to create metaphors for their lives, they never look back," says Battye.